DataDog/hiring-engineers/answers.md

 > ```^-x, ^-c```
 >
 >
-> At first, I assumed that I could see the tag updates after a browser refresh, but they never appeared.
+> At first, I assumed I could see the tag updates after a browser refresh, but they never appeared.
 And then I saw this note:
 >
 > ![no agent responding](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_No_Agent_Reporting.png)
 >
-> After reading the docs some more, I thought I needed to change the process_config so that it would also collect containers and processes.
+> After reading the docs some more, I thought I needed to change the process_config so it would also collect containers and processes.
 >
 > ![process config](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_Process_config.png)
 >
-> And after updating the config file, I started getting a new error.
+> And after updating the config file, I got a new error.
 >
 > ![NTP error](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_NTP_Error.png)
 >
-> After reading the docs on NTP and how to correct this issue, I finally discovered that I had a syntax error in the yaml config file and after correcting it, the warnings disappeared but I still had no tags.
+> After reading the docs on NTP and how to correct this issue, I discovered I had a syntax error in the yaml config file.
+And after correcting it, the warnings disappeared but I still had no tags.
 >
-> Unsure of what else to do at this point, I stopped Datadog service:
+> I was unsure what to do next, so I stopped Datadog service:
 >
 > ```sudo service datadog-agent stop```
 >